zenium-community/zenium/doc/build-osx.md

 Try `llvm@17` if compilation fails with the default version of llvm.

-### 4. Clone Bitcoin repository
+### 4. Clone Zenium repository

 `git` should already be installed by default on your system.
-Now that all the required dependencies are installed, let's clone the Bitcoin Core repository to a directory.
+Now that all the required dependencies are installed, let's clone the Zenium Core repository to a directory.
 All build scripts and commands will run from this directory.

 ``` bash